getsentry/rfcs/text/0037-anr-rates.md

 # Options Considered

-## Introduce a new tag in the sessions dataset (Option 1)
+## Introduce a new tag in the release health metrics dataset (Option 1)

-Introduce a new optional tag `freeze_mechanism` in the sessions dataset and track ANRs in sessions in addition to sending the ANR error events.
+Introduce a new optional tag `freeze_mechanism` in the release health metrics dataset and track ANRs in sessions in addition to sending the ANR error events.

 SDK sends a session update (`freeze_mechanism:ANR`) when it hits an ANR in addition to creating an ANR error event.